mrward/mrward.github.com/source/_posts/2015-03-29-TypeScriptSupportInXamarinStudio.markdown

 ---
 layout: post
 title: "TypeScript Support in Xamarin Studio"
-date: 2015-03-29 12:00
+date: 2015-04-01 21:00
 comments: true
 categories: TypeScript Xamarin MonoDevelop
 ---

 Xamarin Studio and MonoDevelop now have support for [TypeScript](http://www.typescriptlang.org/) on Linux, Mac and Windows with an alpha release of the [TypeScript Addin](https://github.com/mrward/typescript-addin).

+{% img /images/blog/TypeScriptSupportInXamarinStudio/EditingTypeScriptInTextEditor.png 'Editing TypeScript in Xamarin Studio on the Mac' 'Editing TypeScript in Xamarin Studio on the Mac' %}

 The TypeScript addin uses [V8.NET](http://v8dotnet.codeplex.com) which is a library that allows a .NET application to host [Google's V8 JavaScript engine](https://code.google.com/p/v8/) and have JavaScript interact with .NET objects in the host application.

 The ability to support Windows, Mac and Linux would not have been possible without the work done by [James Wilkins](http://jameswilkins.net) and [Christian Bernasko](https://github.com/chrisber).
-[James Wilkins](http://jameswilkins.net) created the [V8.NET](http://v8dotnet.codeplex.com) library with the aim to have it work cross platform.
-When V8.NET was first released it supported only Windows.
-[Christian Bernasko](https://github.com/chrisber) then took V8.NET and got it working with Mono on Linux and the Mac.
+[James Wilkins](http://jameswilkins.net) created the [V8.NET](http://v8dotnet.codeplex.com) library and when it was first released it supported only Windows.
+[Christian Bernasko](https://github.com/chrisber) then took V8.NET and modified it to make it work with Mono on Linux and the Mac.
 The TypeScript addin is using V8.NET binaries built by Christian from his port of [V8.NET](https://github.com/chrisber/v8dotnet/tree/development-mono).

-Please note that this is an alpha release and because V8.NET uses a native library it can cause Xamarin Studio to terminate if a bug is encountered.
+Please note that this is an alpha release and because V8.NET uses a native library it can cause Xamarin Studio or MonoDevelop to terminate if a bug is encountered.

 ## Features